MicrosoftDocs/win32-pr.it-it/desktop-src/DevNotes/sdbreadqwordtag.md

 ## <a name="return-value"></a>Valore restituito

-La funzione restituisce il valore in caso di esito positivo o *qwDefault* in caso di errore.
+La funzione restituisce il valore in caso di esito positivo o *qwDefault in* caso di esito negativo.

 ## <a name="requirements"></a>Requisiti